shivermetim/public-file-dump/tims-book-wishlists/Religion-Christianity.md

 - O'Loughlin, Thomas, editor. *Liturgical Language and Translation: The Issues Arising from the Revised English Translation of the Roman Missal.* Hymns Ancient and Modern, 2014.
 - Tovey, Phillip. *Communion Outside the Eucharist.* Grove, 1993.
 - Vasey, Michael. *Celebrating Forgiveness.* Grove Books, 2004.
+- Jasper, R. C. D. *The Development of the Anglican Liturgy, 1662-1980.* SPCK, 1989.
+- Shoemaker, Stephen J. *The First Christian Hymnal: The Songs of the Ancient Jerusalem Church.* Brill, 2023.
 ### Liturgical Texts
 - Chilcott-Monk, Julien, editor. *English Ritual: The Book of Administration of the Sacraments and Other Rites and Ceremonies of the Church.* Canterbury Press, 2002.
 - Gibson, Jonathan, editor. *Reformation Worship: Liturgies from the Past for the Present.* New Growth Press, 2018.